Following six years of learning from experts, Traffick Free has opened a drop-in center for adult females engaged in commercial sexual exploitation.

 *Please note that a criminal background does not automatically exclude anyone from volunteering at Traffick Free but we are unable to accept anyone convicted of a personal crime or hate crime.

 Our needs are constantly changing.
 Please check back often for updates.
+All items are preferred to be travel size.
 Right now our needs include:

 To learn why this type of non-intrusive service works, download our fact sheet “Why a Low-Demand Model Works.”
 For more information, please contact us at firstname.lastname@example.org.
 Thank you for being a part of this journey.
 For additional information on this topic, please check out our past blog posts: